The changes to traffic flow in Cork are due to exciting developments in the city.

 - A network of free 15-minute set down parking spaces on South Mall, Grand Parade, Parnell Place, Drawbridge & Cornmarket St to facilitate shoppers and visitors.

-- From August 9th, half price parking is available at Paul Street and North Main Street Car Parks if you enter from 1pm to 6.30pm.
-After 6.30pm, a flat rate evening charge applies.
-See www.corkparking.ie for more details.
+- From August 9th - September 30th, half price parking was available at Paul Street and North Main Street Car Parks if you entered from 1pm to 6.30pm.
+After 6.30pm, a flat rate evening charge applied.

 - The opening hours of the city’s Park And Ride service has extended to 7am - 8.30pm

-- The Park And Ride is free of charge from 12 noon, Monday - Saturday
+- The Park And Ride was free of charge from 12 noon, Monday - Saturday (August 9th - September 30th)

 - Passengers on the northbound 203 bus are now stopping on St. Patrick’s St.